 Three ways companies handle bank payments and why they don’t work

-A new breed of tech companies across industries – such as insurance, lending, marketplaces, and more – have to process & reconcile large volumes of bank payments for their products to work and this is proving to be a real challenge.
-With payment needs shifting from batch-based to real-time, this challenge is becoming harder and companies need new infrastructure to manage their bank payments.
+A new breed of tech companies across a range of industries, from lending to insurance and marketplaces, have to process and reconcile large volumes of bank payments as a core part of their business.
+This is proving to be a challenge for many.
+With payment needs shifting from batch-based to real-time, the technical and operational complexity is increasing as companies increasingly need to upgrade their infrastructure to manage bank payments efficiently.

 Before Atlar